-Trout stocking season is October to May at Green Valley Lakes
+Trout stocking season is October to May in Green Valley Lakes--Panfish are there all year.

 Payson anglers will welcome back trout to beautiful Green Valley Park not later than Oct.
 15. Colorado-grown rainbow trout will be delivered to kick off the trout stocking season that features 11- to 14-inch rainbow trout delivered every two weeks.
 Some 2- to 3-pound lunkers will be included too.